P ≠ NP Proof

 question some other way?”

-The answer is so easy: Q cannot decide the question by some other
+The answer is not complicated: Q cannot decide the question by

-way because there is no another possible way to decide the XG-SAT besides the
+some other way because there is no another possible way to decide the XG-SAT

 neither structure (or lack thereof) of data –

-but just the number and kind of inputs (arbitrary or computed)
+but just the number (m) and kind of inputs (arbitrary or computed)

 tested in eventual simulated running of S –, into any running of

-any DTM that tries to decide the XG-SAT: (1) all inputs; (2) arbitrary
+any DTM that tries to decide the XG-SAT: (1) all inputs (m

 Can there be some other way?
 No, by a reasoning similar to pigeonholes